rubysec/ruby-advisory-db/README.md

         CVE-2014-0130.yml  CVE-2014-7818.yml  CVE-2014-7829.yml  CVE-2015-7576.yml
         CVE-2015-7581.yml  CVE-2016-0751.yml  CVE-2016-0752.yml

+The database also include a list of directories for the supported (jruby, mruby, rbx, and ruby) Ruby dialects.
+Within each directory are one or more advisory files for the Ruby dialects.
+These advisory files are named using the advisories' [CVE] identifier number.

+    rubies/:
+      ruby/:
+        CVE-2008-3657.yml  CVE-2011-3009.yml  CVE-2014-8080.yml  CVE-2018-8777.yml
+        CVE-2008-3790.yml  CVE-2011-3389.yml  CVE-2014-8090.yml  CVE-2018-8778.yml

 ## Format

 Each advisory file contains the advisory information in [YAML] format.
 Follow the schema.
-Here is an example advisory:
+Here is an example advisory for a Ruby library:

 ```yaml
     ---